sherry0319/YTSvrLib/README.md

 a simple game server library for linux/windows

 # Install Windows
-1.Install Visual Studio 2013.
+1.Install Visual Studio 2013./n
-2.Start with YTSvrLib.sln
+2.Start with YTSvrLib.sln/n
 3.Build solution, get the YTSvrLib.lib
 4.Use the .lib in your project.